Bloss321/face-controlled-snake-and-space-invaders-games/README.md

 The game logic is called in the `main.py` file

-The tests and models for the SVR head pose estimator can be found in `face_tracking/svr_head_pose_estimation`
+The tests and models for the SVR (Support Vector Regression) based head pose estimator can be found in `face_tracking/svr_head_pose_estimation`